nikita-kazakov/nikita-kazakov.github.io/_posts/2016-04-07-how-to-not-buy-a-lemon-car.md

     - life lessons
 ---

-Bottom Line: I bought 3 cars for different folks in 2 years.
+Bottom Line --- I bought 3 cars for different folks in 2 years.
 Here's how I went about researching what a good car is.

 I’m going to share what I learned in buying 3 cars for different people within 2 years.